Joaoscortes/bootstrap-jquery-google-spreadsheet/README.md

 ```

+3. Publish SpreadSheet and macro to the web

-3. Modify "spreadsheetID" and 'macroID'
+Modify "spreadsheetID" and 'macroID'

 ```js
 // -----------> ID of the Google Spreadsheet <-----------